86 separate references and commentary follow this brief discussion.

 The purpose of this study was actually to explore a link between higher inflammation levels and poorer outcomes for chronic pain patients enrolled in CBT programs.
 Similar to other studies, the data revealed that concentrations of inflammatory factors in chronic pain conditions are overall insignificantly higher than in healthy populations, and remain in the healthy ranges.

 There is not yet a definitive link between inflammation and chronic pain except in levels of inflammation above normal ranges, and even then it is thought possible that sensitisation may create inflammation, just as it is possible that inflammation may lead to sensitisation.
-In other words, inflammation as a cause of chronic pain remains unproven.
+In other words, inflammation as a cause of chronic pain remains unproven, and it could be that the same process that creates the pain, creates the inflammation.

 19– Achterberg, W, et al. Pain management in patients with dementia.
 Clin Interv Aging.
 2013; 8: 1471–1482.